gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 > Not a problem Greg.
 >
 > Do you have an Australian bank account?
 If so, if you can please provide your details I can make sure that DVA have this to refund the medical expenses.
-If you don’t have an Australian bank account, please let me know as I will need to contact DVA to request some further paperwork for international bank transactions.
+If you don't have an Australian bank account, please let me know as I will need to contact DVA to request some further paperwork for international bank transactions.
 >
 > Thanks,
 > Giorgia